databricks-industry-solutions/security-analysis-tool/docs/setup.md

                databricks --profile e2-sat secrets put --scope sat_scope --key client-secret
              ```

-         * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 7 should look like this if you are using the secrets (Required for TF deployments):
+         * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 7 should look like this if you are using the secrets (Required for TF deployments), no need to edit the cell:

              ```
                   if cloud_type == 'azure':